 In the case of unconventional wells, the static bottom hole pressure (SBHP) and productivity index are transitioning and difficult to measure.
 Hence, extreme discretion is required to perform deterministic nodal analysis.
-We content that a probabilistic approach which learns from the history of the well using inverse modeling offers a more reliable solution.
+We contend that a probabilistic approach that learns from the history of the well using inverse modeling offers a more reliable solution.

 Updating the operating gas lift set-point is required several times over the life of the well.
 This can be due to natural effects such as decline, or due to intervention such as restimulation or workover.
 Accounting for these factors, the work hours invested can be about 7-10 days per engineer per well annually for human-driven simulation analysis.
 For a 100 well field, this translates to approximately 2-3 engineering years.
 With the high volume of wells, it becomes unlikely for production engineers and well managers to undergo this intensive process on a proactive and regular basis.

-This leads to a state where the optimization process is performed infrequently, losing out on production, or injection gas or both.
-Popularly, rules of thumb based on the experience of personnel can dominate the decision making.
+This leads to a state where the optimization process is performed infrequently, losing out on production, or injection gas, or both.
+Popularly, rules of thumb based on the experience of personnel can dominate the decision-making.
 Such an approach can be subjective to the level of diligence of the individuals managing the wells, who need to astutely evaluate if the conditions under which the rules of thumb were formulated continue to hold.
-In order to provide a solution which scales up to the challenges of such a problem, automation is necessary.
+In order to provide a solution that scales up to the challenges of such a problem, automation is necessary.